 Years of Experience

-Average pay is $12.52 per hour for those with five to nine years of experience.
-Overall, the greater share of The Kroger Company folks have one to four years of experience and earn an average approximately $8.26 per hour.
+For those with five to nine years of experience, average earnings amount to $12.19 per hour.
+Overall, the greater share of The Kroger Company folks have one to four years of experience and earn an average approximately $8.23 per hour.

 Certifications and Degrees

-Environmental Protection Agency Universal Certifications have significantly higher pay than non-accredited workers at $23.39 per hour.
-The Kroger Company workers who hold a Bachelor of Science in Pharmacy are also well compensated, earning around $55.79 on average.
+Monetary compensation comes to $13.05 per hour for OSHA Forklift Operator Certifications, far surpassing the earnings of non-credentialed workers.
+The Kroger Company workers who hold a Bachelor of Science in Pharmacy are also well compensated, earning about $55.79 on average.

 Benefits and Perks